turbot/tailpipe-docs/docs/reference/develop/plugin-release-checklist.md

 <input type="checkbox"/> <b>Repository name</b>

 The repository name should use the format `tailpipe-plugin-<pluginName>`, e.g., `tailpipe-plugin-aws`, `tailpipe-plugin-azure`, `tailpipe-plugin-github`.
-The plugin name should be one word, so there are always 3 parts in the repository name.
+The plugin name should be one word, so there are always three parts in the repository name.

 <input type="checkbox"/> <b>Repository topics</b>